Stem-cell therapy: Criticisms

+In 2021, stem cell injections in the US have caused grave infections in at least 20 patients who received umbilical cord blood-derived products marketed as "stem cell treatment".
+In 2023, the case of a woman who was infected with Mycobacterium abscessus and sustained meningitis after stem cell treatment for multiple sclerosis at a commercial clinic in Baja California, Mexico was published.

 Veterinary medicine

-Research has been conducted on horses, dogs, and cats can benefit the development of stem cell treatments in veterinary medicine and can target a wide range of injuries and diseases such as myocardial infarction, stroke, tendon and ligament damage, osteoarthritis, osteochondrosis and muscular dystrophy both in large animals, as well as humans.
+Research conducted on horses, dogs, and cats has led to the development of stem cell treatments in veterinary medicine which can target a wide range of injuries and diseases, such as myocardial infarction, stroke, tendon and ligament damage, osteoarthritis, osteochondrosis and muscular dystrophy, both in large animals as well as in humans.
 While investigation of cell-based therapeutics generally reflects human medical needs, the high degree of frequency and severity of certain injuries in racehorses has put veterinary medicine at the forefront of this novel regenerative approach.
 Companion animals can serve as clinically relevant models that closely mimic human disease.

-Sources of stem cells
+Sources of veterinarian stem cells

 Veterinary applications of stem cell therapy as a means of tissue regeneration have been largely shaped by research that began with the use of adult-derived mesenchymal stem cells to treat animals with injuries or defects affecting bone, cartilage, ligaments and/or tendons.
-There are two main categories of stem cells used for treatments: allogeneic stem cells derived from a genetically different donor within the same species and autologous mesenchymal stem cells, derived from the patient prior to use in various treatments.
+There are two main categories of stem cells used for treatments: allogeneic stem cells derived from a genetically different donor within the same species, and autologous mesenchymal stem cells, derived from the patient before use in various treatments.
 A third category, xenogenic stem cells, or stem cells derived from different species, are used primarily for research purposes, especially for human treatments.

 Bone repair

-Bone has a unique and well documented natural healing process that normally is sufficient to repair fractures and other common injuries.
+Bone has a unique and well-documented natural healing process that normally is sufficient to repair fractures and other common injuries.
 Misaligned breaks due to severe trauma, as well as treatments like tumor resections of bone cancer, are prone to improper healing if left to the natural process alone.
 Scaffolds composed of natural and artificial components are seeded with mesenchymal stem cells and placed in the defect.
 Within four weeks of placing the scaffold, newly formed bone begins to integrate with the old bone and within 32 weeks, full union is achieved.
 Further studies are necessary to fully characterize the use of cell-based therapeutics for treatment of bone fractures.

-Stem cells have been used to treat degenerative bone diseases.
+Stem cells have been used to treat degenerative bone diseases in dogs.
 The normally recommended treatment for dogs that have Legg–Calve–Perthes disease is to remove the head of the femur after the degeneration has progressed.
 Recently, mesenchymal stem cells have been injected directly in to the head of the femur, with success not only in bone regeneration, but also in pain reduction.